 The money isn't the object it is the deception.
 If your product is good you shouldn't have to scam people to buy it.

 If you want them on a continuing program be upfront about it.

-Review about: Instaflex Free Trial.
+Product or Service Mentioned: Instaflex Free Trial.